plugcommunity/documentation/api/endpoints/users_bulk.md

 # users/bulk Endpoint

-The users/bulk endpoint retrieves the data about a specific user.
+The users/bulk endpoint retrieves the data about several users.

 ### Endpoint